SamsungSLAV/festral/README.md

 * `festral build` - utility for building repositories.
 It takes simple json file with information about what to build, how to build and what branches to build and just do it.
-* `festral test` - utility for performing tests described by yaml files on remote Weles server and recieving results of the tests.
+* `festral test` - utility for performing tests described by FTCL files on remote Weles server and recieving results of the tests.
 * `festral report` - generate reports in various formats
 * `festral weles` - utility for communication with Weles tests server.